 The first thing that stuck out to me was the size of the bell and the structure that it was in.
 I had no idea it was as big as it is.
 It has a diameter of 7½ feet, an average thickness of 8 inches, and a height of 12 feet.
 The bell is made of over 17 tons of copper and tin, with gold, nickel, lead, and phosphorus added to the alloy for tone quality.

-The bell itself has a large wooden log that hangs next to it and is used on the five times a year it rings.
-These days are New Year’s Eve, Korean American Day (January 13), Independence Day (Fourth of July), Korean Liberation Day (August 15) and every September in celebration of Constitution Week.
+The bell has a large wooden log that hangs next to it and is used on the five times a year it rings.
+These days are New Year’s Eve, Korean American Day (January 13), Independence Day (Fourth of July), Korean Liberation Day (August 15), and every September in celebration of Constitution Week.

 The structure that the bell hangs in was made over a period of ten months and is designed in the traditional style of the country.
 It is gorgeous and intricate, which goes to show the ten months were not spent in vain.
 The roof is supported by twelve columns representing the Korean zodiac, each column guarded by a carved animal.

 While not something I would go just to San Pedro to see, it is a good stop if you are in the area.
 It has such a beautiful location and is a fantastic work of art, with history that goes with it.
 I enjoyed my time here, and I am sure I will stop by again if I am in the area.
-Get directions below and make sure to leave a comment.